-- (14) Acknowledging that the core role of parliaments in ratifying treaties and adopting implementing legislation has the potential to extend the rule of law into the domain of disarmament, - (15) Bearing in mind that the nature of parliamentarian representation is to oversee the interests and well-being of citizens, and convinced of the threat that nuclear weapons pose to humankind. - 1.
-Condemns the recent nuclear tests undertaken by the DPRK; - 2.
+(14) Acknowledging that the core role of parliaments in ratifying treaties and adopting and implementing legislation has the potential to extend the rule of law into the domain of disarmament,

+(15) Bearing in mind that the nature of parliamentarian representation is to oversee the interests and well-being of citizens, and convinced of the threat that nuclear weapons pose to humankind,

+- 1. Strongly condemns the recent nuclear tests undertaken by the DPRK; - 2.
 Regrets the decision of the DPRK to disregard its international obligations of nuclear disarmament and non-proliferation; - 3.
-Requests that the DPRK not conduct any further nuclear test or launch of ballistic missiles: - 4.
-Calls upon parliaments to encourage implementation of the relevant international obligations of nuclear disarmament and non-proliferation; - 5.
-Urges parliaments to support the Comprehensive Nuclear-Test-Ban Treaty and the Treaty on the Prohibition of Nuclear Weapons by promoting their full ratification and prompt entry into force; - 6.
+Requests that the DPRK not conduct any further nuclear test or launch of ballistic missiles and abandon its nuclear and ballistic missile programmes; - 4.
+Calls upon parliaments to encourage their governments to fully implement the relevant resolutions including United Nations Security Council resolution 2375 (2017); - 5.
+Urges parliamentarians to support the Comprehensive Nuclear-Test-Ban Treaty and the Treaty on the Prohibition of Nuclear Weapons by promoting their full ratification and prompt entry into force; - 6.
 Calls upon parliaments to develop the legal, technical, institutional and political frameworks to phase out nuclear deterrence and achieve a nuclear weapon-free world; - 7.
-Encourages parliaments to adopt national implementation measures, including, but not limited to, border patrol, policing, securing nuclear materials and facilities, criminalizing banned activities, ensuring cooperation between government agencies, promoting public education to support nuclear disarmament and honouring treaty obligations; - 8.
-Advises parliaments to support nuclear non-proliferation and disarmament, through special parliamentary debates, policy dialogue in parliamentary chambers, the publication of parliamentary reports, joint-hearings with the parliamentary committees of other countries, investigations, disarmament caucuses among parliamentarians and any other appropriate means.
+Encourages parliaments to adopt national implementation measures, including, but not limited to, border patrol, policing, securing nuclear materials and facilities, criminalizing banned activities, ensuring cooperation between government agencies, promoting public education to support nuclear disarmament and honoring treaty obligations; - 8.
+Advises parliamentarians to support nuclear non-proliferation and disarmament, through special parliamentary debates, policy dialogue in parliamentary chambers, the publication of parliamentary reports, joint-hearings with the parliamentary committees of other countries, investigations, disarmament caucuses among parliamentarians and any other appropriate means.